 Need help with your Big Data project or simply need data scientists, data engineers and visualizers to augment your existing team?
-Post your project in the Experfy Marketplace for on-demand your help!
+Post your project in the Experfy Marketplace for on-demand help!

 In a competitive global business environment, performance-driven executives have seconds to convince a skeptical audience.
-A typical business presentation may executive combine text, graphics, animated charts and graphs, and interactive dashboards to sell its story.
+A typical business presentation may combine text, graphics, animated charts and graphs, and interactive dashboards to sell its story.
 Thus, the “visual elements” of the presentation play a vital role in adding clarity and comprehension to complex business messages.
 Graphics-enabled presentations are evolving and becoming more robust.
 Today’s business presentations often leverage advanced visualization tools that make the brilliant stand out of the ordinary.

 The modern-day audience is not happy with just glossy interactive graphics.
 They want more—they want graphics that analyze the presented data and tell a story!
-So, the graphics-heavy documents cannot simply contain visual elements; the graphics must be neatly integrated to show insights or trends and patterns that are obviously visible to both benefits the expert and the novice.
+So, the graphics-heavy documents cannot simply contain visual elements; the graphics must be neatly integrated to show insights or trends and patterns that are obviously visible to both the expert and the novice.
 In this context, two visualization tools worth mentioning are QlikView and Tableau, both of which have been defined as leaders in Gartner’s 2014 Magic Quadrant.
 Both these tools have scaled beyond the average capabilities of embellishing the text with glossy, interactive dashboards and ad-hoc reports.

 Then, what is so special about these two visualization tools?